Rams vs. Bears prediction, odds, time: 2026 divisional round NFL picks by proven model

-Bears vs. Rams prediction, odds, time: NFL divisional round Sunday picks from 10,000 simulations
+Bears vs. Rams prediction, odds, spread, time: NFL divisional round Sunday picks from 10,000 model simulations

 SportsLine's model has revealed its Los Angeles vs. Chicago picks for their divisional round matchup in the 2026 NFL playoffs

 Kickoff is at 6:30 p.m.
 ET from Soldier Field in Chicago.
 The Bears prevailed, 24-18, in their last matchup back in 2024.
 Los Angeles is the 3.5-point favorite in the latest Bears vs. Rams odds from DraftKings Sportsbook.
-The over/under for total points is 48.5, giving this the highest total of the NFL divisional round despite freezing temperatures and double-digit winds expected.
+The over/under for total points is 49, giving this the highest total of the NFL divisional round despite freezing temperatures and double-digit winds expected.
+L.A. is at -202 on the money line (risk $202 to win $100), with Chicago at +168 (risk $100 to win $168).
 Before making any Rams vs. Bears picks, check out the NFL predictions from the SportsLine Projection Model.

 The model, which simulates every NFL game 10,000 times, is up well over $7,000 for $100 players on top-rated NFL picks since its inception.
 The model enters the divisional round of the 2026 NFL playoffs on a 53-37 run on top-rated picks dating back to 2024.
 Anybody following its NFL betting picks at sportsbooks and on betting sites could have seen strong returns.